openplanet-nl/nadeoapi-docs/docs/core/records/account-records-v2.md

 - This endpoint only works for the currently authenticated account, requesting others' records will result in error `403`.
 This feature is not supported when using a dedicated server account's token.
 - This endpoint is limited to the most recent 1,000 records driven by the currently authenticated account.
 Retrieving all historical records is not supported.
 - To retrieve records driven on Stunt maps (with the map type `TrackMania\TM_Stunt`), set the `gameMode` query parameter to `"Stunt"`.
+- If the map author has set a secret threshold score for their map, this endpoint will not return any actual `time` values for some entries.
+Instead, those leaderboard entries will contain `4294967295` in the `time` field.
+Additionally, the `url` link will result in a `403` error when requested.

 ---